geospatialncl/nismod-db-api-issues/README.md

 # raising issues
 Please add any issues here - https://github.com/geospatialncl/nismod-db-api-users/issues

-# How to use teh API
+# How to use the API

 For early adoptors of the API - webpage/login/docs - https://www.nismod.ac.uk/api